 Want something more robust?
 Check out Triplog, which is available for both Apple and Android devices.
 Its free version will track mileage for up to five vehicles, but it has limited ability to create IRS-compliant reports.
 However, the basic plan — which costs $2 per month — gives you those reports plus daily backup to the cloud and the ability to take photos of receipts and store that data.
-The professional plan costs $3 per month or $30 per year and offers web access as well as additional features.
+The professional plan costs $4 per month and offers web access as well as additional features.

 Organizing charitable deductions: ItsDeductible and iDonatedIt